AlbertVilaCalvo/Android-Udacity-GitHub-Trending/README.md

 # GitHub Trending

-Final project for the Udacity's Android Nanodegree
+Final project of the Udacity Android Developer Nanodegree.

+This Android app displays the trending GitHub repositories (the same you can find in [https://github.com/trending](https://github.com/trending)).

-It implements a Sync Adapter and a Content Provider.
-It also has a home-screen widget.
+It implements a Sync Adapter that fetches data periodically and stores it into a Content Provider.
+It has a home-screen collection widget.
+It displays ads using AdMob.